nils-mathieu/piscine-rust/module-12.md

 ## General Rules

-Any program you turn in should compile using the `cargo` package manager, either with `cargo run` if the subject requires a *program*, or with `cargo test` otherwise.
+Any exercise you turn in should compile using the `cargo` package manager, either with `cargo run` if the subject requires a *program*, or with `cargo test` otherwise.
 Only dependencies specified in the `allowed dependencies` section are allowed.
 Only symbols specified in the `allowed symbols` section are allowed.
-Every exercise that uses the `cargo` package manager must be part of a single virtual Cargo workspace, a single `workspace.members` table must be declared for the whole module.
+Every exercise must be part of a virtual Cargo workspace, a single `workspace.members` table must be declared for the whole module.

-Any program you turn in should compile *without warnings* using the `rustc` compiler available on the school's machines without additional options.
+Everything must compile *without warnings* using the `rustc` compiler available on the school's machines without additional options.
 You are allowed to use attributes to modify lint levels, but you must be able to explain why you did so.

 You *are* allowed to use `unsafe` code in this module!
 However, some rules must be followed.